Ghostopheles/better-algalon/README.md

 Includes some social integrations to post updates to different social media sites alongside Discord.
 This bot can be found on Twitter as [@algalon_ghost](https://algalon.ghst.tools/) and on Bluesky as [@algalon.bsky.social](https://bsky.app/profile/algalon.bsky.social/).

 Check out the [changelog](CHANGELOG.md) to view the most recent changes.

+Add Algalon to your server or account [here!](https://ghst.tools/algalon/install)

 ## Observable Branches
 A lock indicates that the given branch is encrypted and not accessible to the public.